 Klebsiella Causes Rheumatoid Arthritis, Ankylosing Spondylitis, and What to Do to Hopefully Recover

 Bacteria are ubiquitous, and some are more helpful in improving our health than others.
-Some bacteria are mutualists; for example, we feed them nutrients through eating food, they produce vitamin K which we absorb and utilize for our health.
-Other bacteria can be more opportunistic, in that they are likely to cause infections and chronic health issues, but may help us from time to time.
-Klebsiella is one such genus of bacteria where it can be considered then lean towards being opportunistic, with occasional mutualist benefits.
-Some Klebsiella strains, for example, produce the short chain fatty acid, butyrate, when we feed it, and it is kept in check by our immune system and microbiome.
+Some bacteria are mutualists; for example, we feed them nutrients through eating food, they produce vitamin K, which we absorb and utilize for our health.
+Other bacteria can be more opportunistic because they are likely to cause infections and chronic health issues but may help us occasionally.
+Klebsiella is one such genus of bacteria that can be considered then lean towards opportunism, with occasional mutualist benefits.
+Some Klebsiella strains, for example, produce the short-chain fatty acid butyrate when we feed it, and it is kept in check by our immune system and microbiome.

-However, if given a chance the bacteria will stab us in the back, cause pneumonia, or leave our joints in an inflammatory hell.
+However, if given a chance Klebsiella will stab us in the back, cause pneumonia, or leave our joints on fire.

 All About Klebsiella

-Having a multitude of different strains of the bacteria are normal flora in our body.
+Many different strains of Klebsiella are normal flora within our bodies.
 Klebsiella is ubiquitous and is found almost everywhere.
 As long as this Gram-negative, rod-shaped bacteria are kept in check by our immune system, it lives as a commensal with us.
-Klebsiella colonizes portions of the human body, from our nasal passages, mouth, lungs, urinary tract, and our digestive tract.
-The bacteria’s colonization occasionally benefits us; it breaks down and ferments lactose in the intestinal tract.
-Klebsiella can easily break down using its enzymes, resistant starch type two and three (corn starch, potato starch, rice starch, for examples).
-When the bacteria is probiotic flora, it can help to break down the occasional ingestion of resistant starch feeding itself, us, and other bacteria within our microbiome.
-Finally, can ferment protein, producing ammonia causing health issues and utilize supplemental amino acids as well for survival.1 2 3 4 5 6
+Klebsiella colonizes portions of our body, from our nasal passages, mouth, lungs, urinary tract, and digestive tract.
+The bacteria’s colonization occasionally benefits us; it breaks down and ferments lactose within our intestinal tract.
+Klebsiella can easily break down using its enzymes, resistant starch types two and three (corn starch, potato starch, rice starch, for example).
+When the bacteria are probiotic flora, they can help to break down the occasional ingestion of resistant starch, feeding itself, us, and other bacteria within our microbiome.
+Finally, it can ferment protein, producing ammonia, causing health issues, and utilize supplemental amino acids for survival.1 2 3 4 5 6

 The bacteria serve niche purposes in strengthening our overall digestive health when it is commensal by helping us assimilate carbohydrates.